Azure/azure-sdk-for-net/sdk/hdinsight/Azure.ResourceManager.HDInsight.Containers/README.md

 // initialize the ClusterPoolData instance HDInsightClusterPoolData clusterPoolData = new HDInsightClusterPoolData(location) {
-    Properties = new ClusterPoolResourceProperties(new ClusterPoolComputeProfile(clusterPoolVmSize))
+    Properties = new HDInsightClusterPoolProperties(new ClusterPoolComputeProfile(clusterPoolVmSize))
     {
         ClusterPoolVersion = availableClusterPoolVersion?.Properties.ClusterPoolVersion
     }